Step 3. Decide who you need for the edubadges

 We recommend creating a landing page on the institution's website that explains what edubadges are and what the benefits are for students.
 This is also a good place to explain all the institution's edubadge initiatives.
 See this example from Tilburg University.

 When setting up your badge class, you will need some educational expertise, because you will need to describe the criteria that serve as the foundation for the award of edubadges.
 In the metadata fields of the edubadge, for example, you will have to describe learning outcomes and, where applicable, state the study load.
 You may also need to consult with the examination board if the edubadge is to recognise formal learning linked to ECTS credits.
 Consult the necessary experts before completing the metadata fields of your badge class(es).
 Think carefully about how you want to fill the requested metadata fields; you might want to prepare this in a Word document first.
-We have prepared a template to help get you started.
+We have prepared this template (PDF) to help get you started.

 Also see the 3 example documents containing badge classes metadata: